codeigniter4/CodeIgniter4/user_guide_src/source/database/configuration.rst

 The name of the class property is the connection name, and can be used while connecting to specify a group name.

-.. note:: The default location of the SQLite3 database is in the **writable** folder.
+.. note:: The default location of the SQLite3 database is the **writable** folder.
-    If you want to change the location, you must set the full path to the new folder.
+    If you want to change the location, you must set the full path to the new folder (e.g., 'database' => '../db/database_name').

 DSN
 ---

-Some database drivers (such as Postgre, OCI8) requires a full DSN string to connect.
+Some database drivers (such as Postgre, OCI8) requires a full DSN (Data Source Name) string to connect.
 But if you do not specify a DSN string for a driver that requires it, CodeIgniter will try to build it with the rest of the provided settings.